Tailoring Artificial Neural Networks for Optimal Learning: Algorithm to adapt reservoirs

 In the tasks described in the main text, different tasks require different reservoir parameters.
-Specifically, for a given maximum cycle length value $L$ there is one combination of $\rho_l,\ \forall l\leq L$, which optimizes the ESN performance.
+Specifically, for a given maximum cycle length value $L$ there is one combination of $\rho_l,\ \forall l\leq L$ and a value of $\langle|\lambda|\rangle$, which optimizes the ESN performance.
 In this section we present the heuristic that we use to find those parameters.

-For a given $L$ we use the following algorithm to find the optimal combination of cycles with size no greater than $L$.
+The first step is to tune the memory for the current task.
+We take a very simple approach, where we simply try many spectral radii on the interval $\left[0,1\right]$ and pick the one that gives the best performance on a classical ER network.
+Once found, we calculate the corresponding $\langle|\lambda|\rangle$ and we will use that for the rest of the process.

-{\bf Step-1}: Obtain the frequency response of the reservoir $\hat{R}(\rho_l,L)$ for various values of $\rho_l$ for all the $l\leq L$ considered.
-Compute it by generating Gaussian noise with the same variance and mean as the original signal and use it as an input for the reservoir.
+Since the reservoirs that we use are not linear, we need to characterize their frequency response for various values of $\rho_l$ for all the $l\leq L$ considered.
+This response, that we denote $\hat{R}(\rho_l,L)$ is computed by generating Gaussian noise with the same variance and mean as the original signal and use it as an input for the reservoir.
 Then apply the Fast Fourier Transform to the neurons' states and average over all neurons.
 As the reservoirs are generated randomly, it is necessary to average those responses over multiple reservoir instances.
+For a given $L$ we use the following heuristic to find the optimal combination of cycles with size no greater than $L$.